Jean Templeton Ward: Early life

-Ward was a daughter of Whitelaw Reid and Elisabeth (née Mills) Reid (1857–1931), Her older brother was New York publisher Ogden Mills Reid, who married Helen Miles Rogers.
+Ward was a daughter of Whitelaw Reid and Elisabeth Mills Reid (1857–1931), Her older brother was New York publisher Ogden Mills Reid, who married Helen Miles Rogers.
 Her father served as the U.S. Minister to France (under President Benjamin Harrison) and as U.S. Ambassador to the United Kingdom (under Presidents Theodore Roosevelt and William Howard Taft) until his death in 1912.
 Her parents were social people known for throwing lavish parties, including a musicale at their residence in Manhattan, at Madison Avenue and 50th Street, for 400 people, in 1901.
 Shortly before her father's death, he hosted the Duke and Duchess of Connaught at his New York home.

 Her maternal grandparents were financier Darius Ogden Mills and Jane Templeton (née Cunningham) Mills.
 Her maternal uncle was financier and Thoroughbred racehorse owner Ogden Mills.
 Her cousins included Gladys Livingston Mills (wife of Henry Carnegie Phipps), Beatrice Mills (wife of Bernard Forbes, 8th Earl of Granard), Ogden Livingston Mills (the 50th United States Secretary of the Treasury who married Margaret Stuyvesant Rutherfurd).

 Personal life

-Ward’s engagement to the 38-year-old Hon.
+Ward's engagement to the 38-year-old Hon.
 Sir John Hubert Ward (1870–1938), was announced in April 1908.
-He was a son of William Ward, 1st Earl of Dudley and Georgina Ward, Countess of Dudley.
+He was the second son of William Ward, 1st Earl of Dudley and Georgina Moncreiffe.
 His paternal grandfather was William Humble Ward, 10th Baron Ward and his maternal grandfather was Sir Thomas Moncreiffe, 7th Baronet.
 They were married on 23 June 1908 at the Chapel Royal, St. James's Palace in a ceremony attended by King Edward VII and Queen Alexandra.
 The wedding was celebrated at Dorchester House, and was considered one of the greatest society events of the year.
-Together, the couple had two sons: Together, they were the parents of:
+Together, the couple had two sons: